terrighost/ghali/README.md

 # Installation

-1. In the Ghost backend go to SETTINGS > Design and click on "Upload a theme" under "INSTALLED THEMES".
-Upload Ghali.zip and click on "ACTIVATE"
+1. In the Ghost backend go to `Settings > Design` and click on `Upload a theme` under `Installed Themes`.
+Upload the latest Ghali release zip-file and click on `activate`.
-2. Setup the following:
+2. Complete the setup by following these steps:
-  * The picture in the "About" section on the homepage is set under SETTINGS > General > PUBLICATION IDENTITY > Publication logo
+  * The picture in the "About" section on the homepage is set under `Settings > General`, in the `Publication Identity` section you can set the `Publication logo`
-  * Create API keys for the search function.
+  * Create `API keys` for the search function.
-    * Go to SETTINGS > Integrations > CUSTOM INTEGRATIONS and click on "+ Add custom integration"
+    * Go to `Settings > Integrations`, head to the `Custom Integrations` section and click on `+ Add custom integration`
     * Choose a name, f.e.
-"Search", and click on "Create"
+"Search", and click on `Create`
-    * Copy the "Content API Key" and "API URL" in to the corresponding configuration fields below
+    * Copy the `Content API Key` and `API URL` in to the corresponding configuration fields below
-  * Configure the theme by copying the following code in SETTINGS > Code Injection > Site Header
+  * Configure the theme by copying the following code in `Settings > Code Injection` in the `Site Header` area

 ```js
 <script>